 Early Color Television

 Robert Jennings; son of N.A.
-Jennings and Edith Helena (stage name), who served as cameraman for Pathe and Movietone News, making a film on the icon newscaster, Gabriel Heatter.
-As a youngster he was chosen circa 1904 to be the new poster boy for the Buster Brown Shoe company for their new marketing campaign.
+Jennings and Edith Helena (stage name), served as cameraman for Pathe and Movietone News, making a film on the icon newscaster, Gabriel Heatter.
+As a young boy, a family member reported he was used for a new ad circa 1904 for Buster Brown Shoes by his father, N.A.
+Jennings, said to have been an editor at the New York Sun.

 Biography - Edith Helena